 How the sponsor licence and business immigration team at OTS Solicitors can assist

 OTS Solicitors have an established a Sponsorship Licence and Compliance Team with a long track record of successful Sponsorship Licence applications and tackling threats of Sponsor Licences being suspended or revoked.
 Our business immigration law team are committed to providing your business with proactive and easy to follow guidance, every step of the way.
 Our solicitors from the business immigration team, led by Hans Sok Appadu, will ensure that whether it is a Sponsorship Licence application or a work visa application for a skilled worker visa, your application is completed successfully, and that you understand your Sponsorship Licence duties and visa duties.

 Our corporate immigration solicitors can advise you and/or your business associates on:

-Please contact our offices on 0207 936 9960 for detailed advice catered to you and your needs whether you are multinational company or an individual hoping to secure your future in the UK.
+Please contact our city centre London offices on 0203 959 9123 for detailed advice catered to your business and its needs whether you are a start-up, SME or multinational company or an individual hoping to secure a work visa in the UK.

 Tier 2 Work Permit Visa and Sponsorship Licence subsections

 If you are UK company wishing to recruit talent from outside the EEA, you will require a Sponsorship Licence from UK Visas and Immigration.
 Our Immigration solicitors have years of experience advising employers on how to obtain and maintain an A rated Sponsorship Licence and are regarded as one of the best Immigration legal teams in London.